DEV Community

 Enter fullscreen mode Exit fullscreen mode

-Here we download and install uv, initiate our project and install all required dependencies.
+Here, we download and install uv, initiate our project, and install all required dependencies.

 Dockerizing the Custom Agent

 Now we need to build an ARM64 Docker image for our application.
-We can, for example, use ARM-based t4.small EC2 instance powered by AWS Graviton2 for it.
+We can, for example, use an ARM-based t4.small EC2 instance powered by AWS Graviton2 for it.
 Our Dockerfile looks like this:

 # Use uv's ARM64 Python base image